 At the Mid-Plenary meeting, the WG Officers shall conduct the election, count the votes, and notify the WG of the results.

-Voting tokens shall be used to cast valid votes during the session.
+A vote shall be taken using an anonymous voting method.

 In order to be elected, any candidate must receive a simple majority (over 50%) of the votes cast in the election for the respective position.